 8. Stay Close to the Screams

-Whether you book a hotel on Universal Orlando property or a nearby partner hotel, staying close by is a lifesaver when everyone's exhausted at the end of the night.
+Whether you book a hotel on Universal Orlando property or a nearby partner hotel, staying close by is a lifesaver at the end of the exhausting night.
 Universal Orlando Resort hotels are just a quick bus or water taxi ride away and many Universal partner hotels even have free shuttles!
-There are few things more blissful than being able to plop right into bed after you've decided you've had enough spooks for the night — especially if you don't have to worry about driving back to a hotel late at night.
-Additionally, frogs staying on property at a Universal hotel have access to a designated entrance which lets you circumvent those long lines at the gate and gets you into the horror faster.
-Not only that but Universal hotel guests also are granted exclusive access to the Universal Monsters Gallery of Legends at Universal's Cabana Bay Beach Resort, an immersive themed experience featuring The Wolf Man, Dracula and The Mummy hoppening from Sept.
-2 to Oct.
-31. It's a win-win-win!
+There are few things more blissful than being able to plop right into bed after you've decided you've had enough spooks for the night.
+This is especially true if you don't have to worry about driving back to a hotel late at night.

 9. Consider Adding an Unholy Upgrade